 - Trick your brain

 Studies have shown that reverse psychology can also help you sleep faster.
 Try to intentionally not to try falling asleep while you are in bed.
 You will find that you fall asleep without even knowing.
 So, trick your mind by telling it you are not trying to go to sleep.

 Food takes time to be digested.
-This means that if you have a heavy dinner, your body will be working hard to digest it as you try to sleep.
+This means that if you have a decadent dinner, your body will be working hard to digest it as you try to sleep.

 - Eat carbs before bedtime

 Particular research found that eating carbs four hours before going to bed can help you fall asleep faster.
 Make sure to eat simple carbs that are easy to digest, such as white rice, potatoes, and bread.

 Ever notice how easy it is to take a nap in a cold classroom?
 As it turns out, the cool temperature can lead to deeper sleep.
 Cold room plus warm blankets equal falling asleep faster.

 - Take a hot shower/ bath before bed